David Scott (Georgia politician): Early career

 In 1978, Scott founded Dayn-Mark Advertising (from the names of his two daughters, Dayna and Marcie), which places billboards and other forms of advertising in the Atlanta area.
 Scott's wife, Alfredia, now heads the business.
 In May 2007, it was reported that the business owed more than $150,000 in back taxes and penalties.
 Scott's campaigns paid the company more than $500,000 from 2002 to 2010, including expenses for office rent, printing, T-shirts, and other services.
 He has also paid his wife, two daughters, and son-in-law tens of thousands of dollars for campaign work such as fund raising and canvassing.
-In 2007, Scott was named one of the 25 most corrupt members of Congress by the political watchdog group Citizens for Responsibility and Ethics in Washington.

 Scott served in the Georgia House of Representatives from 1974 to 1982 and in the Georgia State Senate from 1982 to 2002.

 U.S. House of Representatives

 When Georgia picked up an additional district as a result of the 2000 census, Scott entered a five-way Democratic primary for the seat, winning with 53.8% of the vote.
 He then defeated Republican Clay Cox in the general election with 59% of the vote.
 He has never faced another contest that close, and has been reelected eight times, running unopposed in 2004, 2014 and 2016.

+In 2007, the political watchdog group Citizens for Responsibility and Ethics in Washington named Scott one of the 25 most corrupt members of Congress.

 During his first two terms, Scott represented a district that twisted and wound its way through parts of nine counties and was barely contiguous in some areas.
 In a mid-decade redistricting held after the 2004 elections, the district was redrawn to be somewhat more compact, with its population centered in Clayton, Douglas and Fulton Counties.
 Redistricting after the 2010 census gave the district all of Douglas County and pushed it further into Clayton.